exitus1/Video-Scripts/website.md

 ## Dual-Layer Security

-Decred's hybrid system is significantly more difficult to 51% attack than pure PoW or PoS systems.
+Decred's hybrid consensus system is significantly more difficult to 51% attack than pure PoW or PoS systems.
 To date, Decred has never been majority attacked.

 (link to attack calculator)

 ## Lightning Network For Scalability

 Decred is the only project other than Bitcoin taking Lighting development seriously for Layer 2 scaling.
-Check out Bison Relay, a P2P uncensorable communications platform prototyperunning on Decred's LN.
+Check out Bison Relay, a P2P uncensorable communications prototype running on Decred's LN.

 ## Quotes